 24-hr phone line for providing confidential listening and support for those in crisis or distress.

-A mental health team that may go on location (e.g., to your home) to assess and stabilize a crisis situation (e.g. suicidal ideation or intention, anxiety, fear, paranoia, schizophrenia, and other unusual behavior).
+24-hr phone line and crisis line to connect individuals to mental health supports.
+Mobile mental health team may go on location (for example, to your home) to assess and stabilize a crisis situation (for example, suicidal ideation or intention, anxiety, fear, paranoia, schizophrenia and other unusual behavior).

 Sexual Assault Centre of Edmonton

 (780) 423-4121 (9 a.m. – 9 p.m.)

 Crisis line for survivors of past and current sexual assault.